nahojjjen/OOP-Project-TowerDefence/README.txt

 structured the git repository, A normal libGdx application structure and how the program is structured.

+If you want to check out the maps, without dont want to spend time unlocking them, change the static int "winCondition" (default value 40) in the Player class to something lower, like 0.

+If you want to try all the towers, give yourself more starting resources by changing the "new Resources" value in the "initiateNewMap()"-method in the Player class.
+For instance, resources = new Resources(999999,999999,999999);

 ___________________________________________________________________________________________
 2. Links
 Our project has a website for various information. www.foh-proximity.se